They Shall Have a Preview

 Playbooks are designed to counter that.
 First off, they include a complete game, usually a map, counters and rules.
 Then there’s game strategy, so you’ve got stuff that tells you not just how to play it, but how to play it well.
 And finally there’s the background, the history behind the battle or war.
-That all adds up to what our former marketing princess, Lys Fulda, demanded a while back: something the customer can take into the bathtub.
+That all adds up to what our former marketier suggested: something the customer can take into the bathtub.

-So it’s a very solid game system, but how does it play?
+The game rules present a very solid game system, but how does it play?
 In practice it’s pretty intense, with both sides having the opportunity to attack at different times, and both relying on reinforcements arriving in the nick of time to stave off disaster.
-It’s not a difficult game to learn and play, and we have some new game-strategy analysis in the book.
+It’s not a difficult game to learn and play, and we have some game-strategy analysis in the book.
 Because it’s the First and not the Second World War things don’t happen exactly as some gamers might expect, but once they’re used to the awesome power of artillery and the difficulty of rapid movement it all comes naturally.

 Making that distinction clear is the job of the background articles, and as usual in an Avalanche Press product these are fairly extensive, covering the battle itself, the fortress of Verdun, and the French and German armies that fought there.
 You can take this book into the bathtub and get a very enjoyable read while you soak.